opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.25.25 PM.png" alt="" >}}

-7. Insert a M5x45mm machine screw into each of the top two holes on the X Gantry Front which have a printed roller spacer.
-Onto each of the two machine screws, place a roller spacer, then a V-slot roller.
+7. Insert a M5x40mm machine screw into each of the top two holes on the X Gantry Front.
+Onto each of the two machine screws, place a Roller Spacer (FDM-0009), then a V-slot roller.

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.29.16 PM.png" alt="" >}}

-12. Place the X gantry rear onto the two machine screws
+12. Place the X gantry rear onto the two machine screws.

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.30.41 PM.png" alt="" >}}

 13. Add a M5 nut onto each of the two machine screws.
-Tighten the nylon lock nuts on the machine screws so that the two sides are snug against the V-slot rollers.
+Tighten the nuts on the machine screws so that the two sides are snug against the V-slot rollers.

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.33.18 PM.png" alt="" >}}

 15. Place two linear rails onto the front of the X gantry and line up each one with the arrays of three holes on the left and right side.
-Place three M3x12mm machine screws into each of the rails (the far ends, then one in the middle) and tighten down.
+Place three M3x14mm machine screws into each of the rails (the far ends, then one in the middle) and tighten down.

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.35.18 PM.png" alt="" >}}